News

 Blox Fruits — Update 30 Is Coming

-What's NewUpdate 29 dropped on February 14 with the Leopard rework and Valentine's event.
+What's NewUpdate 29 dropped on February 14 with the Tiger (formerly Leopard) rework and Valentine's event.
 That content is winding down, and the community's attention has fully shifted to Update 30.

 What to Watch — Any dev teasers in the next 1–2 weeks.
 If the Fourth Sea is real, it would be the biggest Blox Fruits expansion since the Third Sea and could push the game back toward peak player counts.